dennis4fun/DS-Containers/README.md

 docker ps
 ```

-You should see mlflow_postgres_db, mlflow_tracking_server, and restaurant_streamlit_ui listed with "Up" status.
+You should see `mlflow_postgres_db`, `mlflow_tracking_server`, and `restaurant_streamlit_ui` listed with "Up" status.

 6. Access the UIs:

-- MLflow UI: Open your web browser and go to: http://localhost:5000
+- MLflow UI: Open your web browser and go to: `http://localhost:5000`

   - You should see the MLflow UI, initially empty.

-- Streamlit UI: Open your web browser and go to: http://localhost:8504
+- Streamlit UI: Open your web browser and go to: `http://localhost:8504`

   - You should see the Streamlit dashboard, which will initially show no runs.

 1. Generate Data (Local Execution):
-   This step creates the CSV data on your host, which ml_experiment.py will then read.
+   This step creates the CSV data on your host, which `ml_experiment.py` will then read.

-   - Open a PowerShell terminal and navigate to DS-Containers.
+   - Open a PowerShell terminal and navigate to `DS-Containers`.

-- Ensure your Conda environment (rag_env) is activated.
+- Ensure your Conda environment (`rag_env`) is activated.

 - Run: